eitanyaffe/dckr/README.md

 # dr: A docker wrapper

 This helper script generates and calls a tailored docker command.
-It customizes the commandf with a user-specified image, mounts a set of user-defined volumes, and calls a user-specified command within the command.
+It customizes the command with a user-specified image, mounts a set of user-defined volumes, and calls a user-specified command within the container.

 dr has two workflows.
 The ```run``` command spins up a container, executes a command, and destorys the container upon completion.
 The ```up/down/execute```